Why Do I Need Lasting Powers of Attorney ?

 Why Do I Need A Lasting Power of Attorney?
 (Really, TWO!)

 The conventional wisdom is that you don’t need LPAs until you are old, whereas you actually need (ideally) to set them up on your 18th birthday.
+The cost of LPAs is modest compared to the alternative, you you will see….

 Why Lasting Power of Attorney?
 Because up until your 18th birthday, your parents can make decisions on your behalf.
 Once you are 18, they have no legal control over you, so if you fall off your bike, get spiked or fall off a mountain, they have no legal control over what happens to you or your assets.
 I have personally seen several perfectly competent people permanently lose capacity after drug misadventures, and the prevalence of those seems to be rising.

 If you recover rapidly, it probably isn’t a big deal.
 Unless there are important decisions which cannot be delayed such as exchanging contracts or completing a house sale.
 The Eisenhower Matrix is an interesting way of viewing of what is and what is not both urgent AND important.
-Many decisions can be deferred until recovery, but medical ones often cannot.
+Many decisions can potentially be deferred until recovery, but medical ones often cannot.

 What is a Court of Protection Deputy?